msavoiu/cmc-you-later/README.md

 ## About

-This project came about as a result of me reading an excruciatingly long web novel series throughout the entirety of a 12 hour flight, absolutely wrecking my carpometacarpal (CMC) joint with all the repetitive scrolling.
+This project came about as a result of me reading an excruciatingly long web novel series throughout the entirety of a 12 hour flight, absolutely wrecking my carpometacarpal (CMC) joint with the repetitive scrolling.

 After some initial panic and then recovery, I had learned three things about myself:
 1) I thankfully did not have osteoarthritis.